abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 I then led them through a series of exercises where they first just pulled, modified, and pushed without the other person making any changes.
 Next they both modified but without conflicts.
 Finally they modified the same line and resolved conflicts.
-The whole Git lesson went much faster than I anticipated.
+The whole Git lesson went much faster than I anticipated (I expected at least 3 hours and finished in 2.5).
+[Matt, Erik, Pauline, Phil - does that timing sound right?]

 Next Pauline presented her Python lesson.
 This involved walking through steps 1-4 of Erik's
 ['simcluster' notebook](http://nbviewer.ipython.org/github/abostroem/2015-01-03-aas/blob/gh-pages/intermediate/python-simcluster/simulated.ipynb)
 which shows how to run python code from the command line, how to parse command-line arguments using argparse, and how to break code up into functions.
 This went relatively smoothly, although Pauline suspects it might have been a bit too fast for everyone to follow.

 In the afternoon Phil presented a
 [short introduction to of matplotlib](http://nbviewer.ipython.org/github/abostroem/2015-01-03-aas/blob/gh-pages/intermediate/matplotlib/Plotting%20with%20matplotlib.ipynb) and Erik showed the learners around [AstroPy](http://nbviewer.ipython.org/github/abostroem/2015-01-03-aas/blob/gh-pages/intermediate/astropy/Introduction_to_Astropy.ipynb).